Magnetic resonance and X-ray methods

 Prof. Angelika Brückner

-Operando electron paramagnetic resonance spectroscopy (EPR, ESR) is a unique tool for monitoring catalytic processes in which species with unpaired electrons are involved, e. g., supported and unsupported transition metal oxide catalysts and/or radical intermediates.
+Operando electron paramagnetic resonance spectroscopy (EPR, ESR) is a unique tool for monitoring catalytic processes in which species with unpaired electrons are involved, e. g. supported and unsupported transition metal oxide catalysts and/or radical intermediates.
 For analyzing heterogeneous catalytic gas phase reactions, a home-made quartz plug-flow reactor (T ≤ 550 °C, p ≤ 20 bar) is used, which is positioned directly in the cavity of an EPR X-band spectrometer.
 Apart from this, for the first time a dedicated probehead has been developed to conduct in-situ EPR studies at elevated temperatures (T ≤ 550 °C) in Q-band [see J. Am.
 Chem.
 Soc.
 132 (2010) 9873].
 This is especially useful for enhancing the resolution of complicated superimposed spectra.
 Significant experience has been gained in the following applications:

-- Selective oxidation and ammoxidation of aliphatic and aromatic hydrocarbons over metal oxide catalysts
+- Selective oxidation and ammoxidation of aliphatic and aromatic hydrocarbons by means of metal oxide catalysts

-- Selective catalytic reduction of nitrogen oxides over supported metal oxide catalysts and zeolites modified with transition metal ions
+- Selective catalytic reduction of nitrogen oxides by means of supported metal oxide catalysts and zeolites modified with transition metal ions

 This research group was the first in the world to set up the simultaneous coupling of operando EPR with UV-vis and Raman spectroscopy; this gave rise to particular advantages for the study of Mo and V containing oxide catalysts during selective oxidation and ammoxidation reactions.
 Most recent developments include the first setup of operando-EPR/UV-vis/ATR-FTIR spectroscopy [see Angew.
 Chem.
 Int.
 Ed.
 53 (2015) 11791-11794].

-In recent years, modified set-ups have been developed making it possible to perform operando-EPR studies of solid catalysts in flowing liquid reactant mixtures or of homogeneous catalytic systems at elevated temperature and pressure (up to 20 bar and 180 °C) can be performed.
-These novel techniques have been used for the first time to study supported Ni catalysts during the dimerization of butenes as well as of Cr complex catalysts during tetramerization of ethylene.
+In recent years, modified set-ups have been developed making it possible to perform operando-EPR studies of solid catalysts in flowing liquid reactant mixtures, as well as of homogeneous catalytic systems at elevated temperature and pressure including feeding gaseous reactants (up to 20 bar and 180 °C).
+These novel techniques have been used for the first time to study supported Ni catalysts during the dimerization of butenes, as well as Cr complex catalysts during tetramerization of ethylene.

-Moreover, simultaneous XRD/Raman spectroscopy under normal laboratory conditions has been used recently to study the calcination of MoVNbTe mixed oxide precursors with the aim to optimize calcination conditions for the preferential formation of the target phases (M1, M2, Mo4O15).
-The coupling of the two techniques is particularly helpful since they are characterized by different levels of sensitivity in terms of detection of the target phases and undesired MoO3 and MoO2 phases.
+Simultaneous XRD/Raman spectroscopy under normal laboratory conditions was used some years ago to study the calcination of MoVNbTe mixed oxide precursors; the aim in this was to optimize calcination conditions for the preferential formation of the target phases (M1, M2, Mo4O15).
+The coupling of the two techniques is particularly helpful since they are characterized by different levels of sensitivity in terms of detection of the target phases and unwanted MoO3 and MoO2 phases.
 Currently, a new experimental set-up is being built for such studies, providing for the recording of diffractograms and spectra at shorter time intervals as well as in a reactor cell with a smaller dead volume.